ErwanBarbedor/Plume_-_TextEngine/doc/advanced.md

 ### Other Parameters

-By default, Plume will raise an error if you use unknown flags or keyword parameters, and it is impossible to pass more positional parameters than defined, as the overflow will be treated as following blocks.
+By default, Plume will raise an error if you use unknown flags or keyword parameters, (and it is impossible to pass more positional parameters than defined, as the overflow will be treated as following blocks).

 You can modify this behavior: